Taurus T4

 The Taurus T4 is an assault rifle manufactured by Taurus Firearms.

+History

-It was presented at the 2017 SHOT Show.
+The Taurus T4 was presented at the 2017 SHOT Show.

 Design

 The Taurus T4 is basically an M4 clone fully manufactured in the company's facilities now concentrated in the city of São Leopoldo, Brazil.

-It is available in three versions with two different barrel lengths, all of which come with six-position telescopic stocks and Picatinny accessory rails.
-The rifle was designed for military and police use.
+It is available in three versions with two different barrel lengths, all of which come with six-position telescopic stocks and picatinny accessory rails.

+Usage

+The rifle is designed for military and police use.

+However, in 2019, a decree legalised the possession of semi-automatic T4 carbines by Brazilian citizens, while versions with burst-fire or automatic modes remain illegal.